 If you have average skills at doing your own home improvements, you can easily install a solar light tube yourself into an existing, finished room.
 You’ll need to temporarily remove some shingles from your roof, and cut a hole through your roof boards.
 You’ll also need to temporarily move aside attic ceiling insulation, and cut a hole in the room ceiling.
 You install the end units in the roof and the ceiling, properly seal and reshingle the roof, install the tubing between the two units, and reinstall the insulation.
 A couple of hours of work and your solar tube light yields natural daylight even in cloudy weather or near dawn or dusk.

-I haven’t installed one of these in my own home yet but several of my friends have had great luck with them.
+I haven’t installed one of these in my own home (my roof is covered in solar panels so there’s no way I could get light into the tube), but several of my friends have had great luck with them.
 One friend owns a top-storey apartment, with another apartment immediately to its south, so the living areas don’t get much direct sunlight.
 When they decided to add an upper floor for two extra bedrooms, they ran solar light tubes through the upstairs walls from the roof to the lower floor, and their living room and dining room are now bright enough that they don’t need any electric lighting during daylight hours.